 It’s common to have nylon garage door rollers last at least ten years, and many have lifetime warranties, depending on the manufacturer.

 One of the first upgrades I made to my garage was replacing my builder’s grade plastic garage door rollers with Duralift Max nylon rollers.
-Check out my entire garage door roller replacement process to see how easy it was.
+You can learn how to replace garage door rollers yourself by following my process here.

 - Reduces garage door noise by at least 75% compared to standard steel rollers